 Which solution should I use to clean my contact lens container?

 Only multi-purpose solutions can ensure an effective and safe clean of your contact lens box.
 These solutions can make wearing contact lenses much easier as they are an all in one product designed to save time and money.

-Saline or wetting solutions won’t offer proper sanitation, while hydrogen peroxide solution is a disinfectant that needs to be neutralised after to avoid causing any harm to the eye.
+Saline solution or wetting solutions won’t offer proper sanitation from bacteria.
+Whilst hydrogen peroxide solution is a disinfectant, it needs to be neutralised to avoid causing harm to the eye.